LouisBillaut/SWU-deck-picker/README.md

 3. Open Chrome and navigate to `chrome://extensions/`
 4. Enable "Developer mode" (top right corner)
 5. Click "Load unpacked" and select the unzipped folder
+6. Pin extension to access it any time !

 ## 🎯 Features